 Under this alternative, the existing parking lot would be retained and would be resurfaced using materials compatible with the historic scene.
+The segment of the service road located to the north of the parking area would be removed; vehicles traveling to Old Orchard along the service road would be rerouted through the parking area.
 The parking area would be landscaped to provide an improved sense of arrival at the park.